textpattern/textpattern.github.io/tags/category_list.md

 : **Default:** `1`.

 `exclude="category name(s)"`
-: List of category names which will be excluded from the list. `categories` takes precendence over `exclude`.
+: List of category names which will be excluded from the list. `categories` takes precedence over `exclude`.
 : **Default:** unset.

 `form="form name"`